 Data warehouse – what it is and why you need one8.06.2020

-Dive into Snowflake Cloud Data Platform series, Part 2
+Dive into Snowflake Data Cloud series, Part 2

-The concept is simple – data is extracted from various source systems and when moved it is edited, formatted, validated and rearranged (process known as ETL/ELT) in a way it will support better and faster reporting, analysis and other BI functions.
+The concept is simple – data is extracted from various source systems and when moved it is edited, formatted, validated, and rearranged (a process known as ETL/ELT) in a way it will support better and faster reporting, analysis and other BI functions.
 It’s kind of a well-structured and organized storage for all your data and as such, it is the core of your data management system.

-Up until recently building a data warehouse was time-consuming, expert-intensive and expensive, which is why many organisations opted for directly accessing the data from the applications that created it.
-That brought many challenges such as slower performance (running queries against transactional data bases burdens the database therefore core business applications performance is at risk) and limited insight to data (purpose of the BI tools is not data modelling but data visualization for better decision making).
-Joining data from variety of sources in various forms is a hefty task.
+Up until recently building a data warehouse was time-consuming, expert-intensive, and expensive, which is why many organizations opted for directly accessing the data from the applications that created it.
+That brought many challenges such as slower performance (running queries against transactional databases burdens the database therefore core business applications performance is at risk) and limited insight to data (purpose of the BI tools is not data modeling but data visualization for better decision making).
+Joining data from a variety of sources in various forms is a hefty task.
 No wonder this option usually consumed a lot of time and money.

-With data warehouse, all your unorganized data from various systems is pulled into a structured entity.
-It ensures consistency, because all your data is uniformed and modelled in a way it will best serve your needs.
+With a data warehouse, all your unorganized data from various systems is pulled into a structured entity.
+It ensures consistency because all your data is uniform and modeled in a way it will best serve your needs.
 Since it’s well joined, always up to date and contains all your company’s valuable information, it’s your perfect data source.
-As such, it’s reliable, secure and much easier to analyse.
-Time needed to analyse reduces for 40-60%.
+As such, it’s reliable, secure and much easier to analyze.
+The time needed to analyze is reduced by 40-60%.

 Data driven strategy is then just around the corner.